igneus/calendarium-romanum/README.md

 ## License

-freely choose between GNU/LGPL 3 and MIT
+dual licensed: freely choose between GNU/LGPL 3 and MIT

+## Project status

+The library is currently considered feature-complete for release 1.0.0 and it's public API mostly stabilized.
+Development focuses on reaching higher degree of certainty regarding correctness by means of making the test suite more comprehensive and rigorous.

-## Project status, Backward compatibility
+## Backward compatibility

-The gem's public interface still evolves and each minor release contains several breaking changes.
-There is no guaranteed backward compatibility between minor versions.
+The gem's public interface has now been mostly stabilized, but until v1.0.0 release there is still no guaranteed backward compatibility between minor versions.
-This will continue until release of v1.0.0.

 When using the gem in your projects, it is recommended to lock the dependency to a particular minor version.